Pierogi Dough with Sour Cream

 - Using just your fingertips, knead the dough until it is smooth, less sticky, but still and quite moist.
 Form the dough into a round ball and cover in plastic wrap.
 Refrigerate for 30-60 minutes.

-- While the dough is chilling combine the warm mashed potatoes, cheddar cheese, salt, black pepper, and onion powder in a medium size bowl.
+- While the dough is chilling combine the warm mashed potatoes, cheddar cheese, salt, and black pepper in a medium size bowl.
 Stir and mash until the cheese is melted and the filling is evenly combined.

 Fill the Pierogi